TechnicalOutcast/technicaloutcast.github.io/_posts/2024-12-27-Blob-Phishing-Office-DocuSign.md

 The character mismatch in the footer, that is normal.
 Hosting the phishing page on Google's Firebase?
 Again, pretty common these days.

+In fact, Brandon Evans, of SANS, [published an interesting paper on Firebase](https://sansorg.egnyte.com/dl/FkXoaBzlDw) back in 2020 (hat tip: @ ISOM).
+In it, he concluded:

+"...Firebase is unique in the degree to which their services are insecure by default and easy to misconfigure.
+Further, their flagship product has several inherent security concerns..."
+{: .box-news }

-No, I'm talking about the usage of "blob" in the address bar.
+As for what's off about the landing page I'm looking at, it's the usage of "blob" in the address bar.

 ![Secure Message Phishing Page URI][phishing-page-URI]